Kylin-Network/kylin-collator/Pallet-README.md

 ![submit price feed](./doc/imgs/submit_price_feed.png)

 ## Read from Data Warehouse
 To query data from the warehouse, use the `queryData` extrinsic.
-The all data associated with the passed feed name will be returned.
+All data associated with the passed feed name will be returned.
 - Submit query
 ![query data](./doc/imgs/query_feed.png)
 - A `ReadFromDWH` event is emitted by the blockchain containing the returned data.